Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Introduction

 In systems with multiple thermicity peaks, it is plausible that the generalized CJ condition be met multiple times, and it is unclear what governs the speed of the lead shock.
 Previous investigations have examined the solutions of detonations with multiple exothermic reactions and simultaneous losses.

-Veyssiere and Khasainov \cite{veyssiere1991model,veyssiere1995structure} numerically studied steady hybrid detonations using two-phase reactive Euler equations.
+Veyssi\`{e}re and Khasainov \cite{veyssiere1991model,veyssiere1995structure,khasainov1996initiation} numerically studied steady hybrid detonations using two-phase reactive Euler equations.
 They found three steady propagation regimes.
 One regime was driven solely by the gas reaction while particles remained inert in the driving region.
 The second regime had both gas and particle reactions driving the detonation front, consequently travelling faster than previous regime.
 Finally, the third regime was steady only under certain parameters.
 At these specific parameters, the detonation propagated at the same velocity as the first regime, however, they found a shock wave embedded within the reaction zone.
-When off-parameters were used, the embedded shock eventually overtook the detonation front and the velocity increased to that of the second regime, where reactions from the gas and solid phases drove the detonation together.
+For other sets of parameters, the embedded shock eventually overtook the detonation front and the velocity increased to that of the second regime, where reactions from the gas and solid phases drove the detonation together.

-Bdzil et al. \cite{bdzil2006higher} investigated a two-reaction case with losses due to shock curvature, using asymptotic expansions of the reactive Euler equations.
+Bdzil {et al.} \cite{bdzil2006higher} investigated a two-reaction case with losses due to shock curvature, using asymptotic expansions of the reactive Euler equations.
 They found a range of curvatures (losses) where two quasi-steady detonation velocities were possible.
 Time-evolution of a blast-initiated detonation showed that, with certain initial conditions, the blast would decay such that the flow would adopt the slower detonation velocity, then in some cases abruptly transition to the fast solution.

 A multiplicity of steady velocity solutions for detonations with multi-peaked thermicity were found in these studies, some unstable.
 Internal shocks were found to be transient in some cases and steady in others.
 The selection rules for the detonation structure and velocity, however, remain unclear.
 This is partially because the origin and transient of the internal shocks is uncertain.